nicholasanthonys/KWID/README.md

 # KWID

-KWID is n Movie Theatre Application Android Project that me and @AlexTri12 built for university project.
+KWID is a Movie Theatre Application Android Project that me and @AlexTri12 built for university project.
 We got inspired by the design of Tix ID.
 We don't copy the whole Tix Id application since we only had 2 weeks before the deadlilne.

 KWID use [The Movie Database or TMDB](https://www.themoviedb.org) API to fetch the data.
 We also use Firebase And SQLite as our database